Kythuen/white-block/docs/src/packages/vitepress/customize.md

 ---
 title: Customize
-description: This page show how to advance customize your theme.
+description: Tutorial show how to advance customize the theme.
 ---

 :::info